iamBhargavaBolla/iamBhargavaBolla/README.md

 - 👋 Hi, I’m @iamBhargavaBolla
-- 👀 I’m interested in Challenges/Puzzles/Problem-Solving
+- 👀 I’m working as a Business Intelligence Analyst with 7 years of experience in Analytics.
 - 🌱 I’m currently learning Python, Advanced SQL techniques, Azure
 - 💞️ I’m looking to collaborate on Learning Python
-- 📫 How to reach me +91 9492214484 or iambhargavabolla@gmail.com
+- 📫 How to reach me on iambhargavabolla@gmail.com

 <!---
 iamBhargavaBolla/iamBhargavaBolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.